COVID-19: Regional District of Nanaimo not ready to hold in-person meetings - BC Local News

 City of Nanaimo director Leonard Krog said these are not ordinary times.

-City of Nanaimo director Sheryl Armstrong suggested plastic cages that cost $200 that are being used in other areas as a one simple solution.
+City of Nanaimo director Sheryl Armstrong suggested plexiglass structures that cost $200 that are being used in other areas.

-“There’s more solutions other than just looking at other places,” she said.

 McLean’s motion eventually was passed by the committee.